elizabethteng/elizabethteng.github.io/about.md

 I have interests in public transit and urbanization.

-Outside of my work, I like to spend my time doing static trapeze, gardening, and making art.
+Outside of my work, I like to spend my time practicing trapeze, gardening, and going to the symphony.